Skip to main content

 If you have a deal that's coming to an end

-We'll contact you six months before, telling you about your options and how to switch your deal if you want to.
+We'll contact you three months before, telling you about your options and how to switch your deal if you want to.

 If we don't hear from you, we'll send you another reminder six weeks before your current deal ends to remind you of your options for switching.